-Johannes M. Hedinger is an artist, curator, researcher, educator and author.
-He is the director of the Institute for Land and Environmental Art, of Art Safiental and Alps Art Academy, co-founder of Com&Com, co-Head of Methods of Art and What’s Next? and he’s the co-creator of Bloch and Mocmoc.
+Johannes M. Hedinger is a researcher, curator, artist, educator and author.
+He is the director of the Institute for Land and Environmental Art, of the Biennale Art Safiental and Alps Art Academy, co-founder of the artist collective Com&Com and Co-Author of NEXPLORER, a pilot project for the next national exhibition.

 Hedinger studied fine arts at the Zurich University of the Arts (ZHdK) as well as the University of California Los Angeles, UCLA, obtained second degrees in Art history, Cultural studies, Film studies and German studies at the University of Zurich and at the Humboldt University of Berlin, as well as a postgraduate degree in Strategic marketing at the Berlin University of the Arts, and pursued doctoral studies at the University of Lausanne.

-Johannes Hedinger is lecturer and researcher at the Zurich University of the Arts (ZHdK) (since 2006) and teaches at the Institut für Kunst und Kunsttheorie at the University of Cologne (since 2010), where he was a substitute professor for intermedia in 2013/14.
-Since 2015, he is founder and director of the Alps Art Academy, since 2019 he is also the director of the Institute for Land and Environmental Art.
+Since 2006 Johannes Hedinger is lecturer and researcher at the Zurich University of the Arts (ZHdK) at the departments of cultural analysis and design.
+Since 2010 he teaches at the Institut für Kunst und Kunsttheorie at the University of Cologne, where he was a substitute professor for intermedia in 2013/14.
+Since 2016 he is the head of the summer school Alps Art Academy,

 Hedinger’s artistic production is mostly known as a part of the Swiss artist duo Com&Com (with Marcus Gossolt, since 1997).
-His latest projects include Bloch (since 2011), Point de Suisse (2014-15) and Mocmoc (2003-08).
-Together they participated in nine Biennales (Venice, Shanghai, Singapore, Sharjah and Moscow amongst others), solo exhibitions at the Kunsthaus Zürich, Kunstwerke Berlin and Knockdown Center New York amongst others; group exhibitions at the ZKM Karlsruhe, Kunstmuseum Bern, Migros Museum Zürich, Pratt Manhattan Gallery and Shanghai Minsheng Museum amongst others.
-Overall, he has participated in more than 150 exhibitions and 25 short films.
-Com&Com is represented by Galerie Bernhard Bischoff und Partner in Bern.
+His latest projects include Bloch (since 2011), NEXPLORER (since 2019) Point de Suisse (2014-15) and Mocmoc (2003-08).
+Together they participated in nine Biennales (Venice, Shanghai, Singapore, Sharjah and Moscow amongst others), solo exhibitions at the Kunsthaus Zürich, Kunstwerke Berlin and Knockdown Center New York amongst others; group exhibitions at Centre Pompidou Metz, ZKM Karlsruhe, Kunstmuseum Bern, Migros Museum Zürich, Pratt Manhattan Gallery and Shanghai Minsheng Museum amongst others.